 - 2 (14-ounce) cans full-fat sweetened condensed milk

 - 3/4 cup (180ml) fresh lemon juice (about 4 lemons)

 - garnish: lemon zest, lemon slices, almonds, whipped cream, or meringue topping

 - Preheat oven to 350°F (177°C).

-- Make the filling: Whisk the sweetened condensed milk, lemon juice, and egg yolks together– or use an electric mixer.
+- Make the filling: Whisk the sweetened condensed milk, lemon juice, and egg yolks together.
 Pour into warm crust.

 - Garnish as desired.
 Store leftovers in the refrigerator for up to 1 week.

-- Leftover Egg Whites: Here are all my recipes using just egg whites or you can make a meringue topping for the pie.
+- Leftover Egg Whites: Here are my recipes with egg whites, or you can make a meringue topping for the pie.